EduardoCristo/CaRM/README.md

 there to the final output the code can behave automatically as a black box.
 The green boxes represent the two main processes to complete the user inputs, compute the RVs from the CCF files and organize the data.
 The MCMC algorithm will fit the RM curves and update the wavelength independent parameters.
-When the code finishes results.fits (the output) file will contain all the data generated from the processes in the software to allow the visualization and retrieval of the results, white boxes, with the auxiliary reading code.
+The code builds a data.pkl file where it is saved, bin by bin sequentially, the data generated from the processes in the software to allow the visualization and retrieval of the results with the auxiliary reading code.

 ![Alt text](CARM_flowchart.png?raw=true "Title")